khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 Lots of companies have long lists of requirements.
 This is far from ideal, because first, how many hard requirements do you have?
 Most of the things that end up on a requirements list are at best nice to have.[^bash]

-However, long lists of requirements have a more pernicious effect – they can intimidate some people who would otherwise apply .
+However, long lists of requirements have a more pernicious effect – they can intimidate some people who would otherwise apply.
 [Impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is a real thing.

 To make sure you're not letting anybody out, it's best to keep requirements list as short as possible.
 Here's a good example from Clever:

 {% include image-caption.html url="/images/job_posts/clever-requirements.png"
                               caption="" %}

 Most engineers spend as much time dealing with people as they do dealing with technical issues, so remember to not get bogged down with technical requirements.
-They're important, sure, but half of your requirements should be non-technical.
+They're important, sure, but a good rule of thumb is that roughly half of your requirements should be non-technical.

 ## Why we're cool